AntoineMra/AntoineMra/README.md

 ## :sparkles: About Me
 - I'm a Full Stack Web Developer currently working for April Marine with Symfony API Platform and Vue JS
-- I'm also pursuing a master's degree in web development at Ynov
+- I ended a master's degree in web development at Ynov
 - Interested in solving enterprise grade challenge through web solutions

 ## 🔗 Links